Impact of first-order phase transitions on dark matter production in the scotogenic model: The model

-we consider the tree-level unitarity bound~\cite{Kanemura:1993hm, Akeroyd:2000wc, Arhrib:2012ia}.
+In addition to the above perturbative conditions, we consider the tree-level unitarity bound~\cite{Kanemura:1993hm, Akeroyd:2000wc, Arhrib:2012ia}.
 Furthermore, we impose the condition that the EW vacuum is absolutely stable, namely it should not be metastable with a lifetime long enough compared to the age of the universe~\cite{Barroso:2013awa, Ivanov:2015nea}.
 We numerically check that the EW vacuum is the global minimum in the region for $|\phi_i|\leq10$ TeV in the later part of the paper.

 For the experimental constraints, the LEP precisely measured the decay widths of the $W$ and $Z$ bosons~\cite{Cao:2007rm} and does not allow a window for new decay channels into the inert scalar particles.
 Namely, the masses should satisfy